Homemade Burgers – Why and How to Make Your Own

 Homemade Burgers

-My homemade burger costs about £2.10 approximately, and comprises 225g ground beef, 2 rashers back bacon, a generous portion of lovely real Cheddar, a spoonful of freshly fried red onions, lettuce and baby plum tomatoes, white burger bun.
+My homemade burger costs about £2.50 approximately, and comprises 225g ground beef, 2 rashers back bacon, a generous portion of lovely real Cheddar, a spoonful of freshly fried red onions, lettuce and baby plum tomatoes, white burger bun.
+These prices are approximate as it depends when you shop but see Trolley.co.uk for price comparisons.

 Save time